Get to know Dr. Karen Bender, pediatric anesthesiologist at Arnold Palmer Hospital

 Knowing that your child needs surgery can be difficult for any parent.
 One of the most frightening aspects for parents is knowing that your child will be under anesthesia.
 How will my child respond to the anesthesia?
 Will he or she recover well?
 Will you keep my child safe?
 These are just a few of the many questions that parents have as they prepare their child for surgery.

 Our pediatric anesthesia team at Arnold Palmer Hospital is nothing short of extraordinary.
 Our team has a small window of time to assure patients and their families that they can be trusted, and that their child is in the best of hands.
-We recently had the opportunity to sit down with Dr. Karen Bender, chairman of the Department of Anesthesiology at Arnold Palmer Medical Center, to help our community get to know her better, and bring awareness to the life-saving work of Dr. Bender and her team.
+We recently had the opportunity to sit down with Dr. Karen Bender, chairman of the Department of Anesthesiology at Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies, to help our community get to know her better, and bring awareness to the life-saving work of Dr. Bender and her team.

 Where did you grow up?I grew up just outside of Philadelphia in Camden, New Jersey, and then my family moved to Ft.
 Lauderdale when I was in high school.